nlotoo/nlotoo/README.md

 ### Hi there my name is Yordan👋

-- 🔭 I’m currently working on 01-todo-app
+- 🔭 I’m currently working on create-digital-bussines-card-app
 - 🌱 I’m currently learning
 - 👯 I am looking to collaborate with everything related to Front-end.
 - 💬 Ask me about everything.